somallg/javascript/README.md

 # Learn and Understand NodeJS

-# 1. Introduction and Setup
+# Section 1.
+Introduction and Setup

 ## 1.1 Introduction and the Goal of this Course
 * Don't imitate, understand